nayan136/Company-Classification/README.md

 We used Kmeans clusternig on the sparse matrix that we got after TF-IDF vectorization to create word clouds that can tell which company it belongs to as an example we have our Healthcare sector as:

 <img src = "https://user-images.githubusercontent.com/75989898/118387620-ffc00780-b63c-11eb-884f-534657116ced.PNG" width ="600"/>

+# Files Description
+Company Classification.ipynb: Python notebook with all the Data Preprocessing and Clustering code.
+It can be used in Jupyter Notebook or in Google Colab. presentation.pdf: Presentation of the project.